Nigeria's Goodluck Jonathan, profile of a defeated president

 Not bad for a man who had never been elected to major public office in his own right.

-He defied the ruling People's Democratic Party's tradition of alternating presidential power between north and south after two terms of office by winning the party's primaries.
+He defied the governing People's Democratic Party's (PDP) tradition of alternating presidential power between north and south after two terms of office by winning the party's primaries.